jeffpatton1971/PTECH_DSDiagnosticLogging/README.md

-# PTECH_DSDiagnosticLogging
+# PTECH DS Diagnostic Logging

-PowerShell DSC Resources for setting various Directory Services logging levels
+A collection of PowerShell DSC Resources for working with various Directory Service logging levels among other things.

+## Set NTDS Diagnostic Logging

+This resource will allow you to enable or disable various logging capabilities of NTDS.
+This is controlled by the LoggingLevel which be default is 0 and goes up to 5.
+The Resource implements 3 properties:

+* LoggingLevel
+* DiagnosticKey
+* Ensure